angular-architects/module-federation-plugin/libs/mf/README.md

 ✅ Sharing Libs of a Monorepo

-## What's new in Version 12.0.0-beta.x?
+## Which Version to use?

-✅ Works with CLI 12.0.0-rc.1 that brings webpack 5 out of the box

-✅ Issues with sharing libs in monorepos are resolved (always worked with multiple repos)
+- Angular 12: @angular-architects/module-federation: ^12.0.0
+- Angular 13: @angular-architects/module-federation: ^14.0.0

+Beginning with Angular 13, we had to add some changes to adjust to the Angular CLI.
+Please see the next section for this.

-## Upgrade from Angular 12
+## Upgrade from Angular 12 or lower

 Beginning with Angular 13, the CLI generates EcmaScript modules instead of script files.
 This affects how we work with Module Federation a bit.